How to sprout

 When young, feed regularly with a complete fertiliser.
 When trees are mature and producing fruit, feed with chook manure or complete fertiliser during fruit set.
 Repeat in summer and early autumn.

 Avocados mature on the tree, but don’t ripen until picked.
-To test if your tree’s fruit is ready for harvest, allow the avocados to fully form, pick one and set it aside indoors.
+You'll know when the avocados are ready to harvest by picking one and setting it aside indoors.
 If it ripens without shrivelling, it’s time to pick the rest.
 It is not essential to collect all the fruit at once – just don’t leave them hanging for too long, as this will affect the following year’s fruiting potential.
 Maturing times will vary depending on the climate but, generally speaking, avocados will ripen earlier in tropical and subtropical climates, and later in temperate and cooler zones.

 When it comes to avocado tree pruning, outdoor and indoor avocado trees are no different.
 Never remove more than one-third of a branch when pruning an avocado tree.
 Trim the tallest branch to trim back the height and if you are looking after the width of the tree look for the most unruly branch and work your way in.
 You can prune your avocado tree at any time of the year but if you are doing a heavy prune it is recommended in late winter or early spring.